 During a debate between Japan's major political parties in October 1960, socialist leader Inejirō Asanuma was assassinated by 17-year-old Otoya Yamaguchi with a samurai sword.

 On October 12, 1960, in Tokyo, a leading politician was murdered on stage during a debate by a teenager with a samurai sword.
 Over 1,000 people watched on in horror from the audience, and thousands more watched from their television sets at home.

-This shocking stabbing came at a tense time in Japan.
-The country was still defining itself after its defeat in World War II and the looming elections for the House of Representatives emphasized the deep divide between the left and right.
+The public execution came at a tense time in Japan.
+The country became deeply divided politically as it struggled to define itself after its defeat in World War II, and a looming election for the House of Representatives only emphasized this inner turmoil.

 Yamaguchi was tackled before he got in a second stab, but the damage was already done.
 Inejiro Asanuma died an hour later.

 Still wearing his school uniform, the young ultranationalist smiled as police hauled him away.

 Yamaguchi had been a member of the Great Japan Patriotic Society — an uyoku dantai not unlike the one that Inejiro Asanuma himself had once belonged to.
 But Yamaguchi vehemently opposed both communism and Westernization.
 Approximately 100 members of his organization had attended the debate and could be heard heckling Asanuma throughout his speech.